13 Suicide Warning Signs That Are Easy to Miss

 They’re preoccupied with death

 People who exhibit this suicide warning sign aren’t simply looking for attention.
 Whether it be a conversation with a friend, a writing or art assignment, or a journal entry, any expression of death should be taken seriously and seen as a red flag.
 They may also be researching about suicide online, asking around about how to buy a gun or where to get lethal drugs, or be interested in TV shows, movies, or songs with suicide themes, says Dr. Reidenberg.
 “Anyone talking about suicide—directly or indirectly—is a key warning sign,” he says.
 “All statements about suicide are to be taken seriously, even if someone has said it multiple times over several years.”
-Find out what this English teacher did when she learned that her student attempted suicide.

 They start—or increase—drug or alcohol use